emac2020/Almond-Survey-2020/README.md

 <describe the purpose of this repository, the information it contains, and any relevant analysis goals.
 What, why, where, when, how?>

 The purpose of this repository is to provide a guideline for the Almond Survey Results and Analyses report.
-This repository contains the raw survey dataset along with processed datasets that were cleaned for clarity and ease of use.#for the specific analysis
+This repository contains the raw survey dataset along with processed datasets that were cleaned for specific analyses.

 The analysis goals of the Almond Survey Results dataset are to examine the relationships between respondent demographics and cover crop adoption.
 Cover crop is one of several bee-friendly practices that can be implemented on almond orchards to protect and support managed honey bee health.
 Evaluating factors that may affect cover crop adoption will provide greater insight into the barriers almond producers and farm managers are facing regarding the implementation of bee-friendly practices on their farms.